SparkliTwizzl/plurality-utilities/documentation/docs/user-guide/getting-started/command-usage.md

 ---
 #### Input file option

-(OPTIONAL)

 Command line syntax: `--inputFile [argument]`

 Petrichor Script syntax: `input-file : [argument]`

 The `input file` option allows you to specify the input file directory and/or name.

+[Relative file paths](#relative-file-paths) can be used.

+If you only provide the directory, `input.petrichor` will be used as the file name.

+If you only provide the file name, `[install path]\` will be used as the directory.

+???+ important "Restrictions"

+	OPTIONAL

 	If there are spaces in the argument, it must be surrounded by quotes ( `"` ).

 	You must include the file extension if you provide a file name.

-[Relative file paths](#relative-file-paths) can be used.

-If you only provide the directory, `input.petrichor` will be used as the file name.

-If you only provide the file name, `[install path]\Petrichor\` will be used as the directory.

 ???+ example